mjunaid717/Crypto-Research-Agent-/README.md

-# Crypto-Research-Agent-
+# Crypto-Research-Agent
 AI-powered crypto market research dashboard with real-time data, trend analysis, and an interactive chat interface.

-*AI Crypto Analyst* is a modern AI-driven cryptocurrency dashboard that combines *real-time market data* with *intelligent AI analysis*.
+*Crypto-Research-Agent* is a modern AI-driven cryptocurrency dashboard that combines *real-time market data* with *intelligent AI analysis*.

 With the rise of AI-based crypto tools and dashboards, developers are increasingly building systems that turn raw market data into actionable insights.